mtsu-data-science/non-profit-categorization/README.md

 ## Onboarding

+### GitHub

+Please see the [GitHub Onboarding Document](docs/github-onboarding.md) for how to get started with working in GitHub.

 ### Environment

 Modeling in this project will be done in Python with the environment being managed with [python-poetry](https://python-poetry.org/).